U.S. companies may see China backlash over cyber spying charges

 "Companies in any industry seen as a priority for China's industrial policy could be at risk," the person said.

-In December, Google Inc (GOOGL.O), Microsoft Corp and six other companies called for an overhaul of practices and laws to limit how governments collect user information amid growing concerns about online surveillance.
+In December, Google Inc, Microsoft Corp and six other companies called for an overhaul of practices and laws to limit how governments collect user information amid growing concerns about online surveillance.

 Last week, Cisco CEO John Chambers wrote to President Barack Obama calling for "standards of conduct" to ensure that Washington's surveillance programs don't undermine U.S. technology firms ability to sell overseas.